The Cofer Collection

 Picture

-This Town & Country was purchased in October 1965 from Bill Lucas of Americus, Georgia.
-The 27,000 mileage is original as is the paint and interior.
+• This car was purchased in October 1965 from Bill Lucas of Americus, GA.